-Shirakami-Sanchi Outstanding Universal Value / Valeur universelle exceptionnelle

-(ix) Ecosystem / Ecosystèn The largest primeval beech forest in East Asia which features rich biodiversity La plus grande forêt primitive de hêtres d'Asie de l'Est, offrant une biodiversité remarquable A Surviving Pristine Forest Shirakami-Sanchi contains the largest primeval beech forest in East Asia, having been untouched by human development.
+Shirakami-Sanchi Outstanding Universal Value / Valeur universelle exceptionnelle (ix) Ecosystem / Ecosystèm The largest primeval beech forest in East Asia which features rich biodiversity La plus grande forêt primitive de hêtres d'Asie de l'Est, offrant une biodiversité remarquable A Surviving Pristine Forest Shirakami-Sanchi contains the largest primeval beech forest in East Asia, having been untouched by human development.
 Beech forests were once distributed in the area around the Arctic region when the Earth was warmer than it is now.
 They were home to a diverse array of vegetation including Siebold's beech, Silene aomorensis, and Hylotelephium ussuriense var. tsugaruense, which are said to be surviving remnants (relicts) from the ice age.
-During the ice age, the beech forests moved south in response to the cooling of the climate.
-In many parts of the world, including Europe, shrubs and herbaceous plants could not migrate southwards because they were hindered by mountains stretching from east to west.
-Only beech trees migrated south and established themselves in new areas, but this simplified the vegetation in beech forests.
-In Japan, however, there were no mountains to prevent the southern distribution of beech forests, so they migrated southwards, largely maintaining the species composition.
-As a result, the Shirakami-Sanchi has preserved a distinctive beech forest similar to those that existed around the Arctic region approximately 30 million years ago.

-A Forest Museum During the winter, Shirekami-Sanchi receives the damp air from the Sea of Japan, making the region extremely snowy by global standards.
+When the ice age arrived, the beech forests moved south in response to the cooling of the climate.
+However, shrubs and herbaceous plants were blocked by mountains stretching from east to west in Europe and many other regions throughout the world, making it impossible for them to move south.
+Since only beech trees moved south, the vegetation in the beech forests came to be simplified.
+In Japan, there were no mountains blocking the southward movement of their distribution, and so the species composition of the plant community in the area around the Arctic region was largely maintained.
+For this reason, in Shirakami-Sanchi a distinctive beech forest close to the one around the Arctic region approximately 30 million years ago has been preserved.
+A Forest Museum During the winter, Shirakami-Sanchi receives the damp air from the Sea of Japan side, and so it receives an extremely large amount of snow from an international perspective.
 Vegetation that is reflective of the heavily snow-laden environments can be seen on the ground in the beech forests, as is represented by Sasa kurilensis.
 More than 540 species of plants grow here, including Silene aomorensis endemic to this region.
-Shirakami-Sanchi is also home to a diverse array of animals, which includes 35 species of mammals, 94 species of birds, and approximately 2,200 species of insects.
+Shirakami-Sanchi is also home to a diverse array of animals, which includes 35 species of medium to large mammals, 94 species of birds, and approximately 2,200 species of insects.
 These include rare birds like golden eagles and black woodpeckers, as well as Japanese serows and Japanese black bears.
-The beech forest of Shirakami-Sanchi can be described as a museum of forest ecosystems, based primarily on Siebold's beech, a species endemic to Japan.
+The beech forests of Shirakami-Sanchi could be called a museum for forest ecosystems based primarily around Siebold's beech, a species endemic to Japan.
 Protection and Management of Shirakami-Sanchi Protection du Patrimoine Naturel Mondial de Shirakami-Sanchi The primeval beech forest of the Shirakami-Sanchi World Heritage property is conserved through measures like patrols and management grounded in various laws, ordinances, and rules.
 At present, no significant problems have surfaced that would threat its Outstanding Universal Value.
-However, ongoing monitoring of the natural environment is necessary since the possibility of challenges arising in the future has been pointed out, such as the impact of climate change.
+However, ongoing monitoring of the natural environment is necessary since the possibility of challenges arising in the future has been pointed out, such as the impact from climate change.
 Government officials, experts, and local stakeholders are working together to promote conservation efforts.
-Protected Areas in the Property Shirakami-Sanchi Nature Conservation Area : 14,043 ha (Under jurisdiction of MOE) Examples of Efforts / Exemples d'actions
+Examples of Efforts / Exemples d'actions